jnsprnw/stones.computer/content/aspects/planetary-scale.md

 topics: ["bodies", "material"]
 ---

+This one theorists wrote about planetary scale [1] and this artists did a project [2].
 Some systems are now on a planetary scale Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod.
 This field has been especially researched by [someone](http://paul-heinicker.com).
 Lorem ipsum dolor sit amet, consectetur adipisicing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
 Ut enim ad minim veniam,